Chrystia Freeland: Minister of International Trade (2015–2017)

 On November 4, 2015, newly elected prime minister Justin Trudeau chose Freeland as minister of international trade in his first Cabinet.
-She was involved in negotiations leading up to the Comprehensive Economic and Trade Agreement (CETA), between Canada and the European Union, former prime minister Stephen Harper's legacy project.
-The trade deal was Canada's largest since NAFTA, and it was signed October 30, 2016.
+She was involved in negotiations leading up to the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union, former prime minister Stephen Harper's legacy project.
+The trade deal, signed October 30, 2016, was Canada's largest since NAFTA.